saich9424/SOEN-691-PROJECT/README.md

 ## IV.
 Discussion
   ### Conclusion
-  - The RMSE, MEA, and MSE of content-based is higher than that of the collaborative.
+  - The RMSE, MEA, and MSE of content-based are higher than that of the collaborative.
 The ALS based filtering technique better predicts the rating.
   - Restaurant ratings are diverse in content-based recommender.
   - Content-based recommended restaurants have high review count whereas collaborative recommendations tend to have higher ratings and lower review count.
   - Collaborative Filtering algorithm has the limitations of the Cold-start problem where a recommender does not have adequate information about a user or an item to make relevant predictions.
 Data Sparsity is the problem that occurs as a result of lack of information.
-  - Content-based system doesn't take into account what others think of the item which results in low-quality item recommendations.
+  - The Content-based system doesn't take into account what others think of the item which results in low-quality item recommendations.
   - Our system can be easily extended to other cities and cuisines.
 It has an immense potential and is multipurpose as it can come handy for businesses as well as individual users.
 The field of restaurant recommendations is one of the uncharted territories and our system is a small step in a giant ocean.
   - If you have enough data, the collaborative filtering technique provides a powerful way to recommend new items to users accurately.
 If you have proper and well-documented data about your items then you can achieve much higher results using this technique.
   - The collaborative recommender based on reviews was fast and easy to build compared to Content-based systems.